bpardee/rumx/README.md

 to monitor, graph, or create an alert based on the average, max, and min times that your operation takes.
 Refer to the timer example for more information.

+## TODO

+Api doc non-existent.

+Really needs some html/css love.
+Right now the sinatra pages are so ugly they'll make your eyes hurt but I don't do this stuff so well.
+Volunteers anyone?

+Need tests!
+So far just doing Example Driven Development.

+Build in optional authentication or just let user extend Rumx::Server?

+Railtie it.

 ## Author

 Brad Pardee